-Someone in the U.S. may stand to win a hefty chunk of change this week right on the heels of a new year.
+Someone in the U.S. may stand to win a hefty chunk of change this weekend.

 7. $564 million Powerball